verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 &rarr; [Take a look at the results](http://verlok.github.io/lazyload/demos/picture_type_webp.html) &larr;

 Here's the code!
-Again, in order to obtain immediately loaded images, just use the plain `src`, `srcset` and `sizes` attributes, without `data-` prefix.
+Again, in order to obtain eagerly loaded images, just use the plain `src`, `srcset` and `sizes` attributes, without `data-` prefix.

 ```html
 <picture>